greyna/Lonely-Robot-Lost-In-Space/README.md

 The code is under the [GNU General Public License](http://www.gnu.org/licenses/) (GPL).

 ## Website
-[greyna.eu/actionman](http://greyna.eu/actionman) will be hosting the game soon.
+You can test the game at [greyna.eu/actionman](http://greyna.eu/actionman).

-Check my website [greyna.eu](http://greyna.eu) if you want to know more about me.
+Check my website [greyna.eu](http://greyna.eu) if you want to know more about me but take care, it's one year old.